giantswarm/linkerd-viz/README.md

 # linkerd-viz chart

 This chart is an extension for [Linkerd2 service mesh app](https://github.com/giantswarm/linkerd2-app) provided by Giant Swarm.
-It adds a visualization stack of prometheus, grafana and other metrics components to the cluster, pre-configured for the linkerd2-app.
+It adds a visualization stack of prometheus and metrics components to the cluster, pre-configured for the linkerd-control-plane-app.

 ## Installing